Frequently Asked Questions

 - an excerpt from Dr. Hulda Clark's 2003 update on zapping

-- For instance there are zappers out there that are digital, and Dr. Clark's design is analog.
+- There are zappers that are digital while Dr. Clark's design is analog.

 - Some zappers come with wrist straps, though Dr. Clark wrote that she did not recommend zapping with the less conductive wrist cuffs.
 (Dr. Clark's design uses copper handles which are very conductive).

-- There are several zappers out there that output a completely different frequency than what is published by Dr. Clark.
+- Several zappers output a completely different frequency than what is published by Dr. Clark.
 There are only two Zapper frequencies that Dr. Clark has published to date.
 Dr. Clark's original circuit, the 30 kHz Zapper is the most famous.
 (30kHz can also be written as 30,000 Hz).
-Dr. Clark's latest published circuit called, the Food Zappicator has a 1000 Hz output.
+Dr. Clark's latest published circuit called the Zappicator has a 1000 Hz output.